openlegend/core-rules/core/SRD.md

 Attributes are the backbone of every character in *Open Legend*.
 They define what your character can and can’t do--the spheres he excels in, as well as his greatest weaknesses.
 Whenever your character attempts a heroic action in Open Legend, you’ll look to your attributes to see how well you succeed or fail.

-In *Open Legend*, attributes are divided into four categories: physical, social, mental, and supernatural.
+In *Open Legend*, attributes are divided into four categories: physical, social, mental, and extraordinary.

 A character’s skill with each attribute is expressed as a score from 0 (completely unpracticed) to 9 (superhuman).
-A character cannot use a supernatural attribute if they have a score of zero.
+A character cannot use an extraordinary attribute if they have a score of zero.

 The average commoner or craftsmen usually has scores ranging from 1 - 3 in several physical, social, and mental attributes.
-Supernatural attributes are generally reserved for characters of power and note.
+Extraordinary attributes are generally reserved for characters of power and note.

 The Attributes at a Glance tables provide a quick overview of some of the common actions that each attribute will help you accomplish.